controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 Do NOT modify the following variables:

 - **bhom_class** : leave as is to use the previously imported "ControlMAlert" event class.
-- **field_names** : leave as is to use the default field names for HCTM alerts.
+- **alert_fields** : leave as is to use the default field names for HCTM alerts.
 If you have previously modified the JSON template for alerts in HCTM, restore the default alert fields (as documented in the [Alerts Template reference](https://docs.bmc.com/docs/saas-api/alerts-template-reference-1144242602.html)).
+- **bhom_slots** : leave as is to use the default event slots defined in the "ControlMAlert" class.

 ## Additional information